Kruger National Park: Sabi Game Reserve (1898-1926)

 Sabi Game Reserve was initially created to control hunting and to protect the diminishing number of animals in the area.
 The reserve was located in the southern one-third of the modern park.
 James Stevenson-Hamilton became the first warden of the reserve in 1902.
 Singwitsi Reserve, named after the Shingwedzi River and now in northern Kruger National Park, was proclaimed in 1903.
 During the following decades all the native tribes were removed from the reserve and during the 1960s the last were removed at Makuleke in the Pafuri triangle.

 In 1918 a commission was established to review the Sabi Reserve.
-The first secretary of the commission was Johannes Andries (Dries) de Ridder, a civil servant.
+The first secretary of the commission was J. A. de Ridder, a civil servant.
 Counterintuitively, the commission actually recommended reducing the size of the park in order to allow greater commercial exploitation of the land.

 In 1923, the Minister for Lands, Deneys Reitz, led a survey expedition around the reserve and devised a scheme whereby the government would exchange state land outside the reserve with that of the local private landowners in order to establish a true national park.
 During the same year, the first large groups of tourists started visiting the Sabi Game Reserve, but only as part of the South African Railways' popular "Round in Nine" tours.
 The tourist trains travelled the Selati railway line between Komatipoort on the Mozambican border and Tzaneen in the then northern Transvaal.

 Following a change of government in 1924, Reitz's scheme was implemented by the new Lands Minister, Piet Grobler.
-In May 1926, Grobler introduced a National Parks Bill to parliament, which passed on 11th June 1926, finally establishing the modern Kruger National Park.
+In May 1926, Grobler introduced a National Parks Bill to parliament, which passed on 11 June 1926, finally establishing the modern Kruger National Park.

 The name Kruger was officially proposed by Judge J.A.J de Villiers at a meeting of the National Monuments Commission and especially appealed to Grobler himself as a great-grandnephew of Paul Kruger.
 Behind the scenes it had been championed by English-speaking naturalists in order to win Afrikaner support for the Park.